-The town council consists of fifteen councillors who are elected every four years.
+The town council consists of nine councillors who are elected every four years.
 As we are a town council we also elect a Mayor and Deputy Mayor every year.

-It meets on the 2nd Tuesday of every month at 7pm in The Hub, Hight Street, Crowle.
+It meets on the 2nd and 4th Tuesday of every month at 7pm in The Hub, Hight Street, Crowle.

 The public are welcome and encouraged to attend all meetings and are allowed to speak to the council for fifteen minutes at the start of the meeting.

 Agendas are posted on this website and on the Town Council notice board located in the Marketplace at least 3 working days prior to the meeting.
 Minutes are posted on this website once they have been agreed as a true record and signed by the chairman at the following meeting.